HTTP3D/WalkTheWeb/README.md

 3. The browser user (inetuser) will need write access in the entire folder for updates.
 4. Optional: you can manually download updates and overwrite the program files, but the /content folder must have write permissions for Admin user uploads.
-5. Set up your database in MySQL.
+5. Set up your database and database user in MySQL or MariaDB.
 6. Open the website to configure and launch.
 7. Optional: You can manually configure the settings as /config/wtw_config.php (sample config file is provided in the /config folder)